lantos-lgtm/zen/readme.md

 // match statements
 value: String("hello")
-if (value) {
+if(value) {
     is: Array(
         Match("hello") { io.std.writeLine("hello") },
         Match("world") { io.std.writeLine("world") }
     )
-    // will complain If there are cases that are not covered
+    // will complain ifthere are cases that are not covered
     else: { io.std.writeLine("not hello or world") },
 }